ChrisHughes24/leanstuff1/sets_things.md

 example : ∀ n : S, 4 ≤ (n : ℕ) := λ ⟨n, hn⟩, hn
 ```

-Subtypes are often useful for defining functions between sets.
-It is often useful to define sets as sets, and then coerce them into subtypes whenever necessary.
+It is useful to use a subtype rather than a set when you need to define functions on subtypes, or when using the cardinal of a subtype.

 ### fintype ###
 #### data.fintype ####